Non-symplectic involutions of irreducible symplectic manifolds of K3^[n]-type: Period map

 \begin{dfn} Let $M\subset L_n$ be an admissible sublattice with corresponding involution $\iota_M\in\mon^2(L_n)$ and let $i:X\to X$ be a non-symplectic involution of a \kn-type manifold $X$. \begin{enumerate} \itemsep{.5em} \item An \emph{($M$-)admissible marking} of $(X,i)$ is a marking $\alpha:H^2(X,\Z)\to L_n$ satisfying $(X,\alpha)\in\ml$ and $\alpha\circ i^*=\iota_M\circ\alpha$. \item The pair $(X,i)$ is called \emph{of type} $M$, if there exists an $M$-admissible marking of $(X,i)$. \end{enumerate} \end{dfn}

-\begin{rem} The definition of type $M$ depends a priori on the connected component $\frakM_{L_n}^0$ and on the embedding $M\subset L_n$.
+\begin{rem} If $(X,i)$ is of type $M$, then $H^2(X,\Z)^i$ is isometric to $M$.
+However, the converse is not true in general.
+The definition of type $M$ depends a priori on the connected component $\frakM_{L_n}^0$ and on the embedding $M\subset L_n$.
 If $n=2$ or $n-1$ is a prime power, then the choice of $\frakM_{L_n}^0$ is irrelevant by Lemma \ref{lem:monodromy}.
 An example of non-isometric admissible sublattices $M,M'\subset L_2$ that are isometric as lattices is given in \cite[Example.
 8.6]{boissierecameresarti}. \end{rem}

 Assume that $(X_1,i_1)$ is of type $M$ and $\alpha:H^2(X_1,\Z)\to L_n$ is an admissible marking.
-If $(X_2,i_2)$ is of the same lattice type as $(X_1,i_1)$, that is, there exists a parallel transport operator $g:H^2(X_1,\Z)\to H^2(X_2,\Z)$ with $g\circ i_1^*=i_2^*=g$, then $\alpha\circ g^{-1}$ is an admissible marking for $(X_2,i_2)$.
+If $(X_2,i_2)$ is of the same lattice type as $(X_1,i_1)$, that is, there exists a parallel transport operator $g:H^2(X_1,\Z)\to H^2(X_2,\Z)$ with $g\circ i_1^*=i_2^*\circ g$, then $\alpha\circ g^{-1}$ is an admissible marking for $(X_2,i_2)$.
 In particular, a deformation of a pair of type $M$ is again of type $M$.
 As remarked before, the converse is true for K3 surfaces.
 Our goal is to give a lattice-theoretic description of the deformation types of pairs of type $M$.

 Let

 For now, we will consider $\calM_M$ only as a set.

 Let $(X,i)\in\calM_M$ and $\alpha:H^2(X,\Z)\to L_n$ be an admissible marking.
 Proposition \ref{prop:invol} (i) implies that